Written by Nicholas Say. Updated by TraderHQ Staff.

 Important Things to Consider When Buying a Dividend ETF

-• Dividend Yield: This is how much the ETF (or a company) will pay as a percentage of its market price.
+- Dividend Yield vs. Treasury Benchmark: This is how much the ETF (or a company) will pay as a percentage of its market price.
+With 10-year Treasuries yielding 4.29%, any dividend ETF yielding less must offer compelling growth potential to justify the equity risk.
 This rate changes as the component companies adjust their dividends and the price of the ETF’s shares fluctuate.

 Once you figure out which dividend ETFs are the best fit for your needs, you can buy them like any other ETF from your broker.
 In most cases, the dividends will be paid into your brokerage account directly, and you can either withdraw the payments or reinvest them.